 And look at number 5 there.
 How long does coronavirus live on surfaces?

 These are people looking for specific and practical answers.
 Marketers can help with that.

-If you work in a business where your product is still going out to customers – let’s say takeaway food delivery – it would be a good piece of communication to proactively let your target audience know what you do to prevent contamination.
+If you work in a business where your product still goes out to customers – e.g. takeaway food delivery – it’s good to proactively let them know what you do to prevent contamination.

 And look at that trending search of ‘thank you coronavirus helpers’.
 This situation hasn’t stopped people being human and having feelings and emotions.
 Showing gratitude to those working to help in the current situation, that’s something your brand could legitimately be doing right now.